development of the orchestra

 The invention, in Germany, of valves for brass instruments in about 1815 meant that they could produce semitone scales throughout their ranges without fitting alternative lengths of tubing every time the music changed key.
 More percussion instruments were added as Romantic and post-Romantic composers explored the possibilities of orchestral color.

 The discipline of orchestras had not always been as high as the standards established by Johann Stamitz (1717–1757) in Mannheim, whose orchestra was compared favorably by Mozart to his "rabble of players".
 By the early nineteenth century the leadership of orchestral performance was outgrowing the situation where the leader of the violin section controlled a performance.
 In 1828 Ludwig Spohr surprised orchestra and audience in London when he directed the orchestra with a baton, apparently for the first time.
-Hector Berlioz (1803–1869) and Wagner pleaded for improved performance, and the middle classes, flocking to the new concert halls, made long rehearsal time and full-time orchestras financially possible.
+Hector Berlioz (1803–1869) and Richard Wagner pleaded for improved performance, and the middle classes, flocking to the new concert halls, made long rehearsal time and full-time orchestras financially possible.